-Xiaochu conducted her Ph.D. research at Yale University.
-Her research focused on the mechanism of HIV-1 infection.
-Using a single molecule Fluorescence Resonance Energy Transfer (smFRET) technique, her work revealed a critical intermediate step during the virus’ entry into host cells and identified several conformational epitopes for AIDS vaccine design.
+Xiaochu’s graduate work focused on the understanding of the mechanism of HIV-1 infection.
+Using a single molecule fluorescence resonance energy transfer (smFRET) technique, her work revealed a critical intermediate step during the virus's entry into host cells and identified several conformational epitopes for AIDS vaccine design.